-Though perhaps not the best-known of his piano works, Shostakovich’s solo music for the instrument surely ranks among the best of the twentieth century.
+Though perhaps not the best-known of his piano works, Shostakovich’s solo music for the instrument surely ranks among the best of the century.

 Now, in his newly released Hyperion debut, Russian pianist Andrey Gugnin presents an all-Shostakovich programme which showcases both the quality and variety of this repertoire…

 Make no mistake: this is a stunning album, and even in a month crowded with new releases from major artists, I found it an easy choice for inclusion in the Recording of the Month series…

 That Shostakovich composed two solo Piano Sonatas may even come as a surprise to some, as these works aren’t performed with nearly the frequency that they deserve.

 Shostakovich aficionados and scholars will, however, be aware that the composer’s mother was a piano teacher, and his first musical instructor (he began serious lessons at the sensible age of 9, having already enjoyed a childhood with music around him).

 As a teenager, and following the Russian revolution of 1917, the young Shostakovich pursued his love of music, fascinated by new developments in composition as much as in the development of his own pianism.

 By now he was studying music full time, and in his later teens gave acclaimed performances of Tchaikovsky’s First Piano Concerto and took part in the Chopin Competition in Warsaw.
 Soon afterwards he was the soloist in senior contemporary Prokofiev’s First Concerto in Leningrad.
 But ultimately the pull of composition proved greater than the lure of the concert hall.